Sandalots/FuzzyCode/README.md

 # FuzzyCode
-A stack of Fuzzy Code.
+A stack of Fuzzy Code implemented in Python3.